ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-108.md

-# What Skills Do You Believe are Essential for Being Successful on our Team?

 Success in any team requires a range of skills, including technical expertise, soft skills, and the ability to work collaboratively with others.
 However, identifying which specific skills are most important for success on your team can be challenging.
 Asking the question "What skills do you believe are essential for being successful on our team?" in a survey can help identify key competencies and provide direction for training and development initiatives.